ga-wdi-boston/api-token-auth/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

-# Using curl and jQuery.ajax to access an authenticated API
+# API Token Authentication

 ## Introduction

-We'll use `curl` and `$.ajax` with html forms to sign up, sign in, and sign out of an API.
+Using curl and jQuery.ajax to access an authenticated API with html forms to sign up, sign in, and sign out of an API.
 We'll also change our passwords.
 The API uses Token authentication and we'll see how to make authenticated request (sign out and change password).

+## Prerequisites

+-   jquery-ajax-*

 ## Objectives